bbauska/Coursera-Bootstrap/readme.md

 </p>
 <!-- {width="5.0in" height="2.6875in"} -->

-Now, when apply the classes, you\'re going to apply the row and column classes to the aboutus to just leave it as such.
+Now, when apply the classes, you&apos;re going to apply the row and column classes to the aboutus to just leave it as such.

-Then you\'re going to apply the row and column classes to this content so that this content occupies only half the screen, and then you\'re going to apply the row and column classes to this content so that have occupies the entire screen width.
+Then you&apos;re going to apply the row and column classes to this content so that this content occupies only half the screen, and then you&apos;re going to apply the row and column classes to this content so that have occupies the entire screen width.